In the past years, there have been a couple of absolutely enthralling and profoundly desirable items that made great waves on the antique jewelry...

 Spinels and rubies are visually almost identical and are even found in the same mines, making them very hard to tell apart.
 Before the advent of modern gemological identification, the difference between spinels and rubies was unknown and unappreciated.
 On the Mohs hardness scale, spinels rank between 7 to 8, while rubies rank at 9 (and diamonds at 10).

-The red coloring in rubies is a result of the red corundum that is a crystalline form of aluminum oxide with traces of iron, titanium, vanadium, and chromium.
-Spinels are also aluminum oxide, but with magnesium and they are not a corundum gemstone.
+The red coloring in rubies is a result of the red corundum which is a crystalline form of aluminum oxide with traces of iron, titanium, vanadium, and chromium.
+Spinels are also aluminum oxide, but with magnesium and they are not a corundum gemstones.
 Spinels can occur in a wide variety of hues ranging from red, pink, rose, blue, green, yellow, brown, black, and sometimes even violet.

 After Catherine the Great ascended the throne of Russia in 1762, she ordered the design and manufacture of a new Imperial Crown for her Coronation.
 The court jeweler Georg Friedrich Eckart and diamond craftsman Jeremiah Posier undertook this prestigious task and constructed this dazzling medieval Byzantine-inspired crown.
 It is comprised of two diamond-embedded half-spheres representing the two continents of the Imperial Russian empire.